 2- Decide on a Budget & Activity to Swap

-First indicate what the budget is for each activity.
-This will ensure that any awkward moment like one family bringing 10 $30 board games to swap while another brings 10 $1 coloring book doesn’t occur.
-For our swap we kept the budget at $1-$5 per activity.
-Once you have established the budget request that everyone share what activity they plan on contributing to the swap in order to ensure that there aren’t duplicate activities.
+First, indicate what the budget is for each activity.
+This will ensure that any awkward moment like one family bringing 10 $30 board games to swap while another brings 10 $1 coloring books doesn’t occur.
+For our swap, we keep the budget at $1-$5 per activity.
+Once you have established the budget request everyone share what activity they plan on contributing to the swap in order to ensure that there aren’t duplicate activities.
 Need some ideas?

 - Water balloons

 - Sidewalk Chalk

 - Make a Tornado in a Soda Bottle

 - Finger Paints

 Remember your activity need only be as complicated or time-consuming to collate as you wish.
 There is no shame in grabbing a kit already assembled at 5 Below, like we did last year and again this year….meanwhile the other mommas really brought it with Salt Painting, Scavenger Hunts, etc.